the-scouts/por/src/por/expected/chapter-3.exp.rst

    *  All adult members and associate members of the Scout Group (see Group roles listed in The Appointments Process chapter, Table 2: Appointments).
    *  Patrol Leaders;
-   *  all parents of Beaver Scouts, Cub Scouts and Scouts;
+   *  all parents of Squirrel Scouts, Beaver Scouts, Cub Scouts and Scouts;
    *  the Sponsoring Authority or its nominee;
    *  District Commissioner
    *  District Chair